kayceesrk/kayceesrk.github.io/_posts/2015-05-27-more-effects.md

 {% endhighlight %}

-The scheduler works by running all of the available threads until there are no more threads to run, but there are threads that are waiting for IO to complete.
-At this point, the scheduler invokes `select()` call and blocks until one of the IO actions becomes available.
+The scheduler works by running all of the available threads until there are no more threads to run.
+At this point, if there are threads that are waiting to complete an IO operation, the scheduler invokes `select()` call and blocks until one of the IO actions becomes available.
 The scheduler then resumes those threads whose IO actions are now available:

 {% highlight ocaml %}
 (* When there are no threads to run, perform blocking io. *)